ow-mods/ow-mod-man/owmods_gui/HELP.md

 ## How do I use this?

+(See below for non-Windows instructions)

-- Download the Outer Wilds Mod Manager installer [from the latest release](https://github.com/ow-mods/ow-mod-man/releases/latest);
+- Download the Outer Wilds Mod Manager from [the mods website](https://outerwildsmods.com/mod-manager);
 - Run the downloaded .msi (you might need to ignore some Chrome / Windows warnings);
 - Shortcuts are added to the desktop and start menu, use them to run the manager;
 - Run the manager;